geopm/geopm/service/docs/source/overview.rst

 Using the Programmable Counters
 """""""""""""""""""""""""""""""

-The programmable counters available on various CPUs can be leveraged via ``geopmread`` for command-line usages and through the use of the ``InitControl`` feature for Runtime usages.
+The programmable counters available on various CPUs can be read with ``geopmread`` from the command-line and through the use of the ``InitControl`` API using the Runtime.

 First, determine the event code for your desired performance metric.
 E.g. for Skylake Server, the event names and corresponding codes are listed `here